The Serious – No smile. No jokes. No teacher interaction. He just wants to bury his nose in the library to study grammar. Period.

 The Clueless – 'Do you understand?'
 'Yes, Teacher.'

+'Are you sure?' ' Yes, Teacher.'
 'Okay, can you tell me what is the summary of the story?'

 'YES, Teacher.'